iklam/tools/NOTES/execution_of_invokedynamic_for_string_concat.md

   406920     0  nofast_aload_0
 ```

+## Resolution of the ConstantPool entry for the the `invokedynamic` bytecode

 The rest of the document discusses all the intermediate steps that take us from `Concat0.main()`
 to `StringConcatHelper.simpleConcat()`.

-To make it easier to examine the bytecodes, first apply [this patch](https://github.com/openjdk/jdk/pull/9957)
+To make it easier to examine the bytecodes, first apply [this patch - JDK PR #9957](https://github.com/openjdk/jdk/pull/9957)
 and then build a slowdebug variant of the JDK.
 Without this patch, you will need to manually
 look up all the methods and constant pools involved in the execution, which may be very tedious.